emiscode/emiscode/README.md

 - 👋 Hi, I’m Emilio Scodeler
-- 👨‍💻 Let me show you the code
+- 👨‍💻 Let me show you what I'm coding

 <!---
 emiscode/emiscode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.